Theatricals: Second Series: Plot summaries

 The Album opens at the country house of Courtland outside London, where the owner Bedford is dying upstairs and the fate of his estate is unclear.
-Sir Ralph Damant appears on the scene; he's the nearest heir so he figures the estate should be his.
-Artist Mark Bernal (long lost and thought dead) also shows up.
-He's a distant relative and comes with an album of sketches dated "September, '91."
-Three women are already hanging around: Lady Basset, Bedford's buddy who now wants Sir Ralph so she can get the Bedford estate; Maud Vincent, beloved by Teddy Ashdown but wanting more; and Grace Jesmond, Bedford's put-upon secretary who falls for Mark.
+Sir Ralph Damant, the nearest heir, believes he has full claim to the estate.
+Artist Mark Bernal, a distant relative thought to be long dead, also claims he is entitled to the estate, and presents an album of sketches dated "September, '91", leaving the true heir uncertain.
+There are also three women closely involved with the dispute: Lady Basset, Bedford's friend who now wants Sir Ralph so she can get the Bedford estate; Maud Vincent, beloved by Teddy Ashdown but wanting more; and Grace Jesmond, Bedford's put-upon secretary who falls for Mark.

-An incredible amount of stage bustle ensues, much of it revolving around that album of Mark's.
 Eventually, Mark and Grace decide to get married, as do Teddy and Maud.
-Sir Ralph wants to get rid of the fortune-hunting Lady Basset, so in a fit of generosity that closes the play, he gives the Bedford inheritance to Mark.
+Sir Ralph wants to get rid of the fortune-hunting Lady Basset, and ultimately gives the Bedford inheritance to Mark.

 The Reprobate, a play which James described as better than The Album, opens with an unannounced stranger, Mrs. Freshville, appearing at Mr. Bonsor's Hampton Court villa.
-It develops that she is Nina, Paul Doubleday's lady friend, who spent time with him in Paris many years ago.
+It is then revealed that she is Nina, Paul Doubleday's lady friend, who spent time with him in Paris many years ago.
 For the past decade Paul has been kept under close control in the villa, well away from life's temptations, by his widowed stepmother Mrs. Doubleday and his co-guardian, the bachelor Bonsor.

 Blanche Amber, Bonsor's niece, meets Paul and dislikes how he is being treated almost as a child because others suspect him of a dissolute and unreliable nature.
 Meanwhile, Captain Chanter is pursuing Mrs. Doubleday.
-After many trials, tribulations, entrances, and exits, Blanche accepts Paul's marriage proposal, which gets him out of his isolation.
+Eventually, Blanche accepts Paul's marriage proposal, which gets him out of his isolation.
 The "reprobate" Paul turns out to be mature and responsible.
-To make the ending even happier, Mrs. Doubleday embraces Chanter.

-Key themes

-If there's any genuine interest in these plays, it resides in the character of Paul Doubleday, the heir to a large fortune who has been kept in virtual isolation because others fear what he might do if he enjoyed complete freedom.
-Paul is based on Henry Wykoff, a distant relative of James who was kept in much the same kind of isolation, as described in the novelist's autobiographical book, A Small Boy and Others.

-The twist is that both the real Wykoff and the fictional Doubleday turn out to be much more dependable and reliable than anybody had thought.
-This idea might have made for an intriguing psychological narrative by James, but instead he wasted it in the mediocre farce of The Reprobate.
-There are few if any themes that can be extracted from The Album, except that constant stage bustle can be painfully unfunny.